jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This world is where Left/Right ideologies shined.
 You see, Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill lived on the frontline like everyone else.
 They too never had running water, antibiotics, or fresh food in the winter.
 Feeling society's pain motivated these philosopers to create the Industrial Age player god.
 Conservatives and Progressives were born to solve poverty.

-The same way we often dream of "Space Age" technology, the people who clicked together inside the young Left/Right player god dreamed of year-round food supply, hot bath water, and communications that didn't need a horse.
+The same way we often dream of "Space Age" technology, the people who clicked together inside the young Left/Right player god dreamed of a year-round food supply, hot bath water, and communications that didn't need a horse.
 To get these technological wonders, player gods of the Industrial Age upgraded their society with an economic policy called mass-production.

-As fortune would have it, the technology needed to mass produce anything, the piston steam engine (1712), already seeded the economic policy of mass-production.
-As engineers, technicians and other protagonists make piston engines more powerful, they created powered lathes, drills, and presses.
+As fortune would have it, the technology needed to mass produce anything, the piston steam engine (1712), had already seeded a new economy.
+As engineers, technicians and other protagonists make piston engines more powerful, they created steam-powered lathes, drills, and presses.
 These machines were put together like clockwork into production lines to mass-produce clothes, newspapers, and trains.
-However, although steam powered production was much faster than traditional manual labour, machines still needed a lot of manpower to work.
+However, although steam-powered production was much faster than traditional manual labour, machines still needed a lot of manpower to work.

 That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villiages and towns to work at one of the many factories being built in the cities of the world.